In threading holes, be it in mechanical work, or in a DIY project, or in a factory, it is important to make the right choice of tap drill size.

 Imperial Tap Drill Sizes

-Imperial taps use measurements in inches, with thread spacing defined as Threads Per Inch (TPI).
-Choosing the correct drill size is key for strong, accurate threads.
+Imperial taps have measurements that are in inches with thread spacing being the Threads Per Inch (TPI).
+Choose the correct drill size is key for strong, accurate threads.

 Check the screw diameter: Know the outer width of the screw before drilling.